Skip to content

 United States

-The State Department ordered American citizens Monday to depart 16 countries: Bahrain, Egypt, Iran, Iraq, Israel, the West Bank, Gaza, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, the UAE, and Yemen.
-The directive is the broadest since the 2003 Iraq invasion.
+The US State Department issued departure advisories for 16 countries — the widest such directive since the 2003 Iraq invasion: Bahrain, Egypt, Iran, Iraq, Israel, the West Bank, Gaza, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, the UAE, and Yemen.

 Ben Gurion Airport is closed with no reopening expected before next week — the longest wartime shutdown in the airport's history, severing Israel's primary physical link to the outside world as regional aviation collapses around it.